Webhooks

 comment.deleted |

-Comment | A comment was removed from a task. |
+Comment | A comment was removed. |

 column.created |

-Column | A new column was added to a board. |
+Column | A board column was added. |

 column.updated |

-Column | A column was renamed or its color changed. |
+Column | A board column was renamed or recolored. |

 column.deleted |

-Column | A column was removed from a board. |
+Column | A board column was removed. |

 attachment.added |

-Attachment | A file was attached to a task. |
+Attachment | A card attachment was added. |

 attachment.removed |

-Attachment | A file was removed from a task. |
+Attachment | A card attachment was removed. |

 settings.updated |

-Settings | Board display settings were changed. |
+Settings | Board display settings changed. |

 board.created |

-Board | A new board was created. |
+Board | A board was created. |

 board.updated |

-Board | A board configuration was changed. |
+Board | A board configuration changed. |

 board.deleted |